Always something to do for the holidays or rainy day?

 Most petty dictators outgrow this stage when they begin to realize that they aren't actually the center of the universe (unless they're with Grandma, of course) and that other kids really aren't going to run faster when you tell them what to do.

 Fortunately, there are ways to dampen those imperious impulses without discouraging your toddler's innate desire to lead.

 What can you do when your toddler is in charge?

 - Provide adequate attention.
 Your child's demands can be a plea for more time together.

 - Give back some control.
 By offering your child choices (“Do you want to wear the pink or purple skirt?”)
 Your child will feel more confident in her shoes.

 - Increase self confidence.
-Ask for help with simple chores like putting laundry in the laundry basket or tearing lettuce for a salad, and give lots of praise when the job is done.
-That way, your child feels important without having to command someone else.
+Ask for help with simple chores (make it a game!) like putting the laundry in the laundry basket or tearing lettuce for a salad and give lots of compliments when the task is done.
+That way, your child will feel important without having to command anyone else.

 - Strengthen social skills.
 Make “please” part of your child's vocabulary, take turns learning to do or receive something, and encourage empathy for others (“How would you feel if Tara took your doll?”).

 - Set a good example.
 Are you constantly in charge of your ind?
 Treat your toddler the way you want to be treated yourself, Mom and Dad.